Charleston, South Carolina: Charleston race riots

 The Charleston race riot of 1919 took place on the night of Saturday, May 10, between members of the US Navy and the local black population.
-They attacked black individuals, businesses, and homes killing six and injuring dozens.
+They attacked black individuals, businesses, and homes, killing six and injuring dozens.

 Contemporary era (1945–present)

 Charleston languished economically for several decades in the 20th century, though the large federal military presence in the region helped to shore up the city's economy.
 Charleston's tourism boom began in earnest following the publication of Albert Simons and Samuel Lapham's Architecture of Charleston in the 1920s.

 The Charleston Hospital Strike of 1969, in which mostly black workers protested discrimination and low wages, was one of the last major events of the civil rights movement.
 It attracted Ralph Abernathy, Coretta Scott King, Andrew Young, and other prominent figures to march with the local leader, Mary Moultrie.

-Joseph P. Riley Jr. was elected mayor in the 1970s, and helped advance several cultural aspects of the city.
+Joseph P. Riley Jr. was elected mayor in the 1970s and helped advance several cultural aspects of the city.

 Between 1989 and 1996, Charleston saw two significant economic hits.
 First, the eye of Hurricane Hugo came ashore at Charleston Harbor in 1989, and though the worst damage was in nearby McClellanville, three-quarters of the homes in Charleston's historic district sustained damage of varying degrees.
 The hurricane caused over $2.8 billion in damage.
-The city was able to rebound fairly quickly after the hurricane and has grown in population, reaching an estimated 124,593 residents in 2009.
+The city rebounded fairly quickly after the hurricane and has grown in population, reaching an estimated 124,593 residents in 2009.
 Second, in 1993, the Base Realignment and Closure Commission (BRAC) directed that Naval Base Charleston be closed.
 Pursuant to BRAC action, Naval Base Charleston was closed on April 1, 1996, although some activities remain under the cognizance of Naval Support Activity Charleston, now part of Joint Base Charleston.